samiulahmedjoy/hisnulmuslim/README.md

     -l or --list         Index of dua's
     -s or --search       Search for a keyword
+    -c or --chapter      Prints out an entire chapter -n or --number       Prints out an entire chapter by chapter number, to get chapter number, see the --list first

-    -c or --chapter      Prints out an entire chapter -cs or --chapsearch  Search for chapter containing keyword -eg or --example     Prints out some example
+    -cs or --chapsearch  Search for chapter containing keyword -eg or --example     Prints out some example
     -h or --help         Prints out this help message